beileibud/FOTOFinder/README.md

 ![Alt text for the image](/public/main.png)

 Make an appointment to your favorite photographer

 ![Alt text for the image](/public/appointment.png)

-Have a great expirence of finding a local photographer!
+Have a great experience of finding a local photographer!